 The purpose of the NCSP is to develop, enhance, implement, and integrate sustainable, comprehensive, culturally competent, evidence-based/-informed youth suicide prevention strategies statewide to reduce non-fatal suicide attempts and suicide deaths among at risk youth and young adults age 10-24 in CT.

-The Guide was developed to respond to a critical youth suicide prevention and mental health promotion education and service gap evidenced by the CT data, and to support youth mental health literacy.
+The Guide was developed to respond to a critical youth suicide prevention and mental health promotion education and service gap evidenced by the CT data, and to support youth mental health literacy and social emotional learning.
 Utilizing the evidence-based Safety Plan (Stanley and Brown, 2012) as the framework, the Guide introduces mental health and wellness knowledge and skills to youth at an early age with the hope that they may keep and apply what they learn for a lifetime to help them stay healthy and safe.

 - What is mental health;

 - Mental health is equally as important as physical health;